inkVerb/VIP/501/Lesson-07.md

 - *recover_login.php processes the random string as a GET value*
   - The string is tested in the database for a match and expiration date
   - If matched, the page redirects to webapp.php using `header`
-- *accountsettings.php has links for logout and the main webapp*
+- *account.php has links for logout and the main webapp*
 - *webapp.php replaced the login workflow an `include` for in.login_head.php*
 - *in.login_head.php:*
   - contains the login workflow that webapp used to